LudwikJaniuk/sdleffler.github.io/_posts/2017-9-27-AttacaStructureAndMilestones.md

 It wasn't actually running concurrently.
 At all.

 And it took me a fairly significant amount of time to figure out exactly why.
-Here's a summary of my newbie mistakes with the futures crate and its `Stream`, `sync::mpsc`, and `Future` traits.
-If you're familiar with futures and you've used it for concurrent programming before, you might as well skip this bit - or maybe read it and tell me what I'm doing wrong, because I'd love to hear advice from someone more familiar with the library.
+Here's a summary of my newbie mistakes with the futures crate.
+If you're familiar with futures and you've used it for concurrent programming before, you might as well skip this bit - or maybe read it and tell me what more I'm doing wrong, because I'd love to hear advice from someone more familiar with the library.

 ### Don't forget to buffer

-My first mistake was not using the `Stream::buffered` and `Stream::buffer_unordered` methods. *Nothing will actually run concurrently on top of a `Stream` unless you buffer futures or take them out before you run them; using `Stream::and_then` will essentially block the top of the `Stream`.*
-In my case, I was constructing a stream, using `Stream::and_then` to do some computation on top, and then using `Stream::for_each` to drive the stream to completion.
+My first mistake was not using the `Stream::buffered` and `Stream::buffer_unordered` methods. *Nothing will actually run concurrently on top of a `Stream` unless you buffer futures or take them out before you run them; using `Stream::and_then` will block the top of the `Stream`.* In my case, I was constructing a stream, using `Stream::and_then` to do some computation on top, and then using `Stream::for_each` to drive the stream to completion.

 The end result of this was that `for_each` would wait for the future at the top of the stream to complete.
 Then, it would poll the stream for the next future